phocks/devblog/content/pages/about.md

 ---

-If you found anything on this site useful, you could always [buy me a coffee](https://ko-fi.com/phocks), as unfortunately coffee isn't free :( ☕
+If you found anything on this site useful, you could always [buy me a coffee](https://ko-fi.com/phocks). ☕